mayank-1/StayFit/README.md

 It is also available on Google Play Store Go check it out : https://play.google.com/store/apps/details?id=com.stayfit.app.stayfitBharat

-I am making my college project open source as you can use it and also improve it.
+I am making my college project open source.
+So you can use it by forking it.

+All the Pull Request Accepted!